Certified Production Technician • Mechatronics • Manufacturing Maintenance Technology

 The manufacturing industry comprises hundreds of occupations.
 Machinery maintenance and repair remains an important manufacturing component due to the increased use of automated processes.
 Economic and demographic trends have produced a shortage of skilled technicians in manufacturing and industry-related technology threatening the development of new products, quality improvement processes and a sustained manufacturing sector.
 LLCC Industrial Technology programs offer training flexibility.
 Earn portable, stackable certificates which build upon each other and can lead to associate or bachelor’s degrees.
 Then, choose to go to work, pursue additional certificates or continue working on a degree.

 Between 2015 and 2025 approximately 3.5 million manufacturing jobs are expected to be available and 2 million of those are projected to go unfilled due to the shortage of skilled technicians, according to the Manufacturing Institute.
-The U.S. Bureau of Labor Statistics shows a projected growth of 16 percent through 2024 for careers in industrial machinery mechanics, machinery maintenance and as millwrights.
-A median annual salary for employees in these occupations was $49,100 in May 2016.
-Other jobs in the industry such as elevator and escalator installers/repairers show a job growth of 13 percent with a median annual salary of $78,890, while wind turbine technicians have a 108 percent projected job growth rate and a median annual wage of $52,260 in May 2016.
+The U.S. Bureau of Labor Statistics shows a projected growth of 6.7 percent through 2026 for careers in industrial machinery mechanics.
+A median annual salary for employees in this occupation was $52,340 in 2018.
+Other jobs in the industry such as elevator and escalator installers/repairers show a job growth of 12.1 percent with a median annual salary of $79,780, while wind turbine technicians have a 96.3 percent projected job growth rate and a median annual wage of $54,370 in 2018.

 Time to completion: one semester

 Designed by the Manufacturing Skill Standards Council (MSSC), an industry-led, nationally recognized, training, assessment and certification organization, this program focuses on the core technical competencies needed by incumbent and entry-level production workers in industrial, manufacturing and other technically intensive fields.